-Here are brief bios on a few towns in the Cuyuna Range.
+Below are brief bios of a few towns in the Cuyuna Range.

 Deerwood was the first village founded in the area.
 It was originally called Withington but the name was changed in 1882 because it sometimes was confused with Worthington, Minnesota.
 Deerwood is located along an old portage route that connected the Mississippi River to Mille Lacs Lake.

 The loamy soil wasn’t too good for most types of farming, but it was well-suited for fruit crops like apples, grapes, and raspberries, as well as potatoes; by the Depression years, though, few people were left who raised those crops.
 The area around Deerwood had a lot of resorts in the early years, but, like at Sandy Lake, many were eventually sold and converted to private lake homes.

 (2010 population = 2,386)

 The village’s namesake and founder, George Crosby, chose this site for a town at least in part because there were no known iron ore deposits underneath.
 The explosive growth of the mining industry created an early housing crunch as miners flooded into the newly developing towns.
 Some boarding houses rented “hot beds”, which were shared by two men just at different times of day; Joe had the bed during the day, while Boris used it at night.
 George Crosby built houses in the village that he leased to the mining companies who in turn rented them to miners; as miners gained seniority they could move up to a bigger house for the same rent.